 Memorable Manitobans: Roger Joseph Teillet (1912-2002)

-Born at St. Vital on 21 August 1912, son of Pierre Camille Teillet (1879-1963) and Sara Riel (1890-1933, daughter of Joseph Riel, younger brother of Louis Riel), he attended school at St. Vital and St. Boniface, being forced by the Great Depression to leave St. Boniface College after two years.
+Born at St. Vital on 21 August 1912, son of Pierre Camille Teillet (1879-1963) and Sara Riel (1890-1933, daughter of Joseph Riel), he attended school at St. Vital and St. Boniface, being forced by the Great Depression to leave St. Boniface College after two years.
 He then apprenticed as a bank manager until banks began closing, when he took a variety of jobs.
-He served overseas with the RCAF during the Second World War, as a navigator aboard a Halifax bomber.
+He served overseas with the Royal Canadian Air Force during the Second World War, as a navigator aboard a Halifax bomber.
 He was shot down during a mission in August 1942 and was a German prisoner of war until 1945.
 Returning to Winnipeg, he established an insurance agency and was Director of Public Information at the Green Acres Memorial Gardens (circa 1961).

 He was elected to the Manitoba Legislature for St. Boniface in 1953, re-elected in 1958 but was not a candidate in 1959.
 He was elected to the House of Commons for St. Boniface in 1962, and was re-elected in 1963 and 1965.
 He sat on the committee that selected Canada’s maple leaf flag.
-He served as Minister of Veterans Affairs from 1963 to 1968 and Canadian Pension Commissioner from 1968 to 1978.
+He served as Minister of Veterans Affairs (1963-1968) and Canadian Pension Commissioner (1968-1978).
 After retirement in 1980, he remained in Ottawa.